 For more information regarding the specific exam you are undertaking, please review the web-page dedicated to the course.
 All BREEAM competent persons examination/s are multiple choice exams.

 Yes, you will need to attend a complete Code training course as the DEC course is an entirely separate scheme, using different assessment methodologies.
 Discounts are available to BRE trained and qualified EPC and DEC energy assessors on Code assessor training courses - please see the website for details of these and other discounts currently available.

 Delegates should not make travel arrangements which require departure from the course before 18.00 Hrs.
 The timings and presentations above may change on the day.

-You will remain as a qualified assessor; however you or your new employer will need to obtain a valid license to be able to continue submitting assessments to BRE Global.
+You will remain as a qualified assessor for 12 months if unlicensed; however you or your new employer will need to obtain a valid licence with your new employer to be able to continue submitting assessments to BRE Global.

 Yes, please click here to view the procedure

 Licensed assessor organisation must hold professional indemnity insurance.
 The amount of insurance required is detailed in the licence agreement terms and conditions.
 For more information contact firstname.lastname@example.org